 codeName One word name for the competition, for internal identification

-description General description of the Competition Type, in MD format.
+description General description of the Competition Type, in MD format.prmSchema the schema for this Competition Type

-tutorial tells user the rules of the game and how to play.

-prmSchema the schema for this Competition Type

 Ctps/{CtpId}

 GET

 Return single object having same properties as one of the array elements returned by Ctps GET, for just the indicated Ctp.
 Any AU is acceptable though some login is required.